justintungonline/old-people-cornell-edu-jt96/README.md

+# Old Personal Site

 ## About

 My first website from 2003 when I was a student at [Cornell University](https://www.cornell.edu/) originally hosted at people.cornell.edu/jt96.

+The content for the site was managed in `xml` files and `html` was generated using an `xslt` template that managed the header, footer, and site metadata.

 ### Built With